skagitpublishing/docker-connextcms/nginx/README.md

 sudo apt-get install python-certbot-nginx
 ```

 4. Obtain a certificate for your domain.
 Examples below will use **example.com** as the domain.
+Be sure to
+change the directory path to the `public` directory containing static assets for your installation.

-`sudo certbot certonly --webroot -w /var/www/html/ -d example.com -d www.example.com`
+`sudo certbot certonly --webroot -w /home/username/docker-connextcms/public -d example.com -d www.example.com`

 5. Generate a strong DH group: